sfigg/commercialization-public/docset/customize/mdm/dynamicmanagement-csp.md

 <p style="margin-left: 20px">Supported operation is Get.</p>

 <a href="" id="contextid"></a>***ContextID***
 <p style="margin-left: 20px">Node created by the server to define a context.
-Maximum amount of characters allowed is 38..</p>
+Maximum amount of characters allowed is 38.</p>
-<p style="margin-left: 20px">Supported operations are Add, Get, and Delete.
+<p style="margin-left: 20px">Supported operations are Add, Get, and Delete.</p>

 <a href="" id="signaldefinition"></a>**SignalDefinition**
 <p style="margin-left: 20px">Signal Definition XML.</p>
 <p style="margin-left: 20px">Value type is string.
-Supported operations are Add, Get, Delete, and Replace.
+Supported operations are Add, Get, Delete, and Replace.</p>

 <a href="" id="settingspack"></a>**SettingsPack**
 <p style="margin-left: 20px">Settings that get applied when the Context is active.</p>
 <p style="margin-left: 20px">Value type is string.
-Supported operations are Add, Get, Delete, and Replace.
+Supported operations are Add, Get, Delete, and Replace.</p>

 <a href="settingspackresponse" id=""></a>**SettingsPackResponse**
 <p style="margin-left: 20px">Response from applying a Settings Pack that contains information on each individual action..</p>